Chanute, Kansas: Area attractions

 The Tioga Suites Hotel, on the National Register of Historic Places listings in Neosho County, Kansas as the Tioga Inn, was built in 1929 boasting "modern fireproof construction" consisting of concrete framing, ceramic block fire walls, firehose connections on each floor, fire extinguishers and even "complete fire fighting apparatus" in the roof-top elevator penthouse.
 It is located on the northeast corner of Lincoln and Main Streets.
-It has been remodeled and modernized.
-Currently, it operates as the Tioga Hotel, the largest hotel in town.